awanmbandi/realworld-cicd-pipeline-project/README.md

 1) Create a GitHub Repository `Jenkins-CI/CD-Pipeline-Project` and push the code in this branch(main) to your remote repository (your newly created repository).
+    - Go to GitHub (github.com)
+    - Login to your GitHub Account
+    - Create a Repository called "Jenkins-CICD-Project"
+    - Clone the Repository in the "Repository" directory/folder in your local
+    - Download the code in in this repository "Main branch": https://github.com/awanmbandi/eagles-batch-devops-projects.git
+    - Unzip the code/zipped file
+    - Copy and Paste everything from the zipped file into the repository you cloned in your local
+    - Add the code to git, commit and push it to your upstream branch "main or master"
+    - Confirm that the code exist on GitHub

 2) Jenkins/Maven/Ansible
     - Create an Amazon Linux 2 VM instance and call it "jenkins-maven-ansible"